Universe

-The universe is all of space and time (Note: According to modern physics, particularly the theory of relativity, space and time are intrinsically linked as spacetime.) and their contents.
-It comprises all of existence, any fundamental interaction, physical process and physical constant, and therefore all forms of matter and energy, and the structures they form, from sub-atomic particles to entire galactic filaments.
-Since the early 20th century, the field of cosmology establishes that space and time emerged together at the Big Bang 13.787±0.020 billion years ago and that the universe has been expanding since then.
-The portion of the universe that can be seen by humans is approximately 93 billion light-years in diameter at present, but the total size of the universe is not known.
+The universe is the spatiotemporally connected system comprising all forms of matter and energy, and the structures they form, from subatomic particles to entire galactic filaments.
+Since the early 20th century, the field of cosmology has established that the universe has been expanding for 13.8 billion years, starting from a dense fireball in an event called the Big Bang.
+The observable portion of the universe is approximately 93 billion light-years in diameter at present.
+The total size of the universe is not known.